Driving in France

 Street parking in Paris is limited as many roads are pedestrianised and it's illegal to park your vehicle for longer than 24 hours in the same spot.

 You must have third party insurance cover (a legal requirement) at the least, but it doesn't cover any costs incurred by you as a result of an accident.
 Make sure your policy is fully comprehensive and that you have your Certificate of Motor Insurance before setting off.

 Vehicle repatriation from Southern France could cost up to £1,300(4).
 With that in mind we recommend that you have sufficient motor breakdown insurance cover in case anything happens whilst you are away.
-We offer comprehensive insurance packages from only £16.95(5) for you and your vehicle.
+We offer comprehensive insurance packages for you and your vehicle.

 It's advised that dipped headlights are used at all times outside towns in any weather.
 Dipped headlights must be used in poor daytime visibility.
 Motorcycles over 125cc must use dipped headlights during the day at all times.
 For motorhomes and caravans, lights must be used at all times when travelling in tunnels or in bad weather.

 In France, the alcohol limit is 0.05mg/ml.
 It is advisable not to drink and drive at all because if you are caught over the limit, the penalties are severe.

 As from 1 July 2012, all drivers of a motorised land vehicle, excluding mopeds, must possess a digital breathalyser or an unused (and immediately available) breathalyser kit which conforms to NF standards.
 This rule equally applies to vehicles registered outside France.
 Only vehicles fitted with Breathalyser Interlocks are excluded.
 Failure to carry a breathalyser in your vehicle will NOT incur a fine.
 However, as a precautionary measure, we recommend that drivers still carry in-car breathalysers.(5)